airbnb/lottie-web/README.md

 - more stroke effect types support
 - luminance mask fix
 - alpha mask support IE and Edge

-## V 4.4.23
-- expressions transform opacity interface
-- removing rAF when idle (thanks to @mpeterson2 for the suggestion and PR)

 ## Installing extension: Finally the plugin is on the Adobe add-ons.
 **Get it directly from the store!**